ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-req.md

 {{site.data.keyword.attribute-definition-list}}

-# Requirements for vCenter Server instances
+# Requirements for Automated instances
 {: #vc_orderinginstance-req}

-To deploy a flexible and customizable VMware® virtualized platform that best fits your workload needs, order a VMware vCenter Server® instance.
+To deploy a flexible and customizable VMware® virtualized platform that best fits your workload needs, order a {{site.data.keyword.vcf-auto}} instance.

-New deployments of vCenter Server multizone instances are not supported.
+New deployments of multizone instances are not supported.
 {: deprecated}

 You can also add services, such as [Zerto](/docs/vmwaresolutions?topic=vmwaresolutions-addingzertodr) for disaster recovery.
-For more information about the available services, see [Available services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-available-services).
+For more information about the available services, see [Available services for Automated instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-available-services).

-Price calculations are automatically generated when you access the VMware vCenter Server® instance order page.
+Price calculations are automatically generated when you access the instance order page.
 Default selections include the Data Center SP Professional license for NSX-T, the Dual Intel® Xeon® Platinum 8260 processor / 48 cores, 2.4 GHz CPU model, and 768 GB RAM.

 Ensure that you complete the following tasks:
 * If you are ordering an instance for the first time, complete the tasks in the **Before you begin** section on the ordering page.
 For more information, see [Setting up your environment for your first order](/docs/vmwaresolutions?topic=vmwaresolutions-completing_checklist).
-* Review the information in [Planning for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_planning).
+* Review the information in [Planning for Automated instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_planning).
 * Review the domain name format.
 The domain name is used to generate the username and server names of the instance.

 The subdomain label is used only for existing VMware vSphere® 6.x instances.